 Greenwich operates a two-tier Assessment Board system, with subject assessment panels (SAP) and progression and award boards (PAB) operating as outlined in the External examiner handbook.
-Subject assessment panels confirm module and cohort standards by considering module mark profiles and confirm the accuracy of all marks.
-Progression and award boards take place following the SAPs and consider student profiles of marks to decide upon student progression and degree classification in line with the Academic Regulations.
+SAPs confirm module and cohort standards by considering module mark profiles and confirm the accuracy of all marks.
+PAB take place following the SAPs and consider student profiles of marks to decide upon student progression and degree classification in line with the Academic Regulations.